MetalRain/parley/README.md

 ## Status

-Language is still very much in progress, ee [TODO](doc/todo.md) for more details.
+Language is still very much in progress, see [TODO](doc/todo.md) for more details.

 ## Syntax